- Unite Legal Services’ free will* service is available to all members once they have been a member of the union for 13 weeks

 Making a will with Unite Legal Services

 The Unite the Union free will* service is available to all members once they have been a member of the union for 13 weeks.
-This is a web-based service and you can access it here.
+Contact your local Unite office for more information.

 *If your affairs are complex a small charge may be made for the service.
 However, the overall cost will be significantly lower than using a high street solicitor.

 Contact us on 0800 709 007 today for free, expert advice